RednibCoding/PyLex/README.md

     # Create a Stream object and pass the read data
     stream = Stream(data)
 ```
-The lexer exspects a dictionary containing:
+The lexer expects a dictionary containing:
 * keywords
 * punctuation
 * operators